jmandel/fhiredaction-studio/README.md

 # sd-jwt-bun

 Selective Disclosure JWT (SD-JWT) toolkit for Bun/TypeScript.
 Implements RFC 9901 concepts with a practical API for issuers, holders, and verifiers, plus optional FHIR helpers.
+The repo hosts:
+- `core/` — the generic SD-JWT implementation.
+- `fhir/` — FHIR-specific helpers and examples built on the core.
+- `public/` — the holder-facing demo UI that showcases SD-JWTs in a FHIR context.

 ## Installation